stonepros/stone/doc/install/manual-freebsd-deployment.rst

 The difference lies in two parts: The underlying diskformat, and the way to use the tools.

-All Ceph clusters require at least one monitor, and at least as many OSDs as copies of an object stored on the cluster.
-Bootstrapping the initial monitor(s) is the first step in deploying a Ceph Storage Cluster.
+All Stone clusters require at least one monitor, and at least as many OSDs as copies of an object stored on the cluster.
+Bootstrapping the initial monitor(s) is the first step in deploying a Stone Storage Cluster.
 Monitor deployment also sets important criteria for the entire cluster, such as the number of replicas for pools, the number of placement groups per OSD, the heartbeat intervals, whether authentication is required, etc. Most of these values are set by